echemdb/svgdigitizer/README.md

 svg.plot()
 ```

 `csvcreater.py` should contain converters for specific data.
 At the moment to create CV data.
-It is based on `svgdigitizer.py` but only takes the first path into account.
+It is based on `svgdigitizer.py`.
+It only requires the filename without extension, which is generated automatically for the required svg and yaml file.
+These should however have the same filename.

 ```python
 from csvcreater import CreateCVdata